Hoosat-Oy/hoominer/README.md

 # Hoominer
-Hoominer is [Hoosat Networks](https://network.hoosat.fi)closed source miner for CPU/GPU mining.
+Hoominer is [Hoosat Networks](https://network.hoosat.fi) closed source miner for CPU/GPU mining.
 Currently supports only Hoohash algorithm which is open source algorithm based on kHeavyHash.

 ## Settings